EdvardsZ/CodeForces_tasks/README.md

 # CodeForces_tasks
-My solotions to https://codeforces.com/ problems
+My solotions to some of https://codeforces.com/ problems

 1.
 2.